 The Sun shines into the room with full length glass windows.
 Inside, light varies putting up shadows from steam that passes the sunbeams outside.
 The clock on the wall reads 8:00.
 Two women are standing at the coffee pot in line while a third fills her cup.
 The room smells like a mix of cookies, coffee, perfume, dust and dogs.
 “Long time, no see” says the woman when she turns around and looks at the two women next in line.
 “Yep, what have you been up to lately?” answers one of them.
 “Oh, nothing.
-I just came back with the red eye from the Lower 48 with two baggage tonight.”
+I just came back with the red eye from the Lower 48 with two baggages tonight.”
 “What did you buy?” the third woman asked in excitment.
-“13 pairs of shoes for me and 4 for my hubby” she replies.
+“13 pairs of shoes for me and four for my hubby” the first woman replies.
 “And you?”
-“Oh I brought a dog from Africa into the country and it did not even have to go into quarantine” says the second woman while purring coffee into her mug.
+“Oh I brought a dog from Africa into the country and she did not even have to go into quarantine” says the second woman while purring coffee into her mug.

 She now has the full attention of everyone nearby.
 “How did you do that?”
-“I didn’t do anything.
+“Oh, I didn’t do anything.
 There was a woman with seven hams in front of me with a bunch of kids.” she replies.
 “They were just interested in the hams and annoyed by the kids.
 They even let me use their outside area for my dog.
 You know the sniffer dogs’ restroom.”
 “Hmm, I have never thought about that they need that from a logistic point of view.
 But why were they so interested in the ham?”
 “Because it is raw meat and you are not supposed to bring raw meat or food from overseas” the third woman says.
 “Where did you go thru customs?”
 “SEATAC.”
 “Of course, SEATAC is Alaska’s front door.
 The custom officers know there are more dogs in Alaska than Alaskans.
 It’s not suspicious when an Alaskan travels with a dog!” another woman says.
 Everyone laughs.
 Then she asks “What kind of dog is it?”
-“A big one, something out of everything, at least it looks like that.
+“A big one, something out of everything, at least, it looks like that.
 Here is a photo” she says when pulling her cell phone out of the back pocket of her jeans.

-Fashion shopping in the Interior
+Shoe shopping in the Interior

 What have you been up to lately?
 Would you asked about what kind of shoes the woman bought?
 Or would you have asked about the ham or the dog?
 Would you be irritated when nobody feels pity for your being at work after a red eye flight?
 Would you buy 13 pairs of shoes for you on one shopping trip?
 Let me know, I am curious.